Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Euroa has five active public transport stops offering a mix of train and bus services.
-These are served by three routes that together facilitate 50 weekly passenger trips.
-Transport accessibility is limited, with residents generally residing 925 meters from the nearest stop.
+Euroa has five active public transport stops offering a mix of train services.
+These are served by three distinct routes, collectively facilitating 50 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically situated 925 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward, primarily by car (90%), followed by walking (8%).
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 14.5% of residents work from home, which may be influenced by COVID-19 conditions.

-On average, across all routes, service frequency stands at seven trips per day, equating to roughly ten weekly trips per individual stop.
+Service frequency averages seven trips daily across all routes, equating to roughly ten weekly trips per individual stop.

 Frequently Asked Questions - Transport